hacdias/hacdias.com/content/posts/2026/05/01/koningsdag/index.md

 </style>

-Last week was King's Day here in The Netherlands, where the whole country unites as a gigantic flea market.
+This week was King's Day here in The Netherlands, where the whole country unites as a gigantic flea market.
 I took some photos here in Eindhoven during that day, and I thought it'd be nice to share the ✨ *vibes* ✨.
 I also ate some orange tompouce as one should, but I didn't take a nice photo of it!